 Wear knee support gear: Opt a brace or band to comfort and protect your knees from serious injury during winter.

 Physiotherapy: People suffering from osteoarthritis should regularly attend physiotherapy sessions to enhance joint flexibility and get relief from pain.
-The sessions provide the right amount of movement, warmth and medication to sooth your aching joints.
+The sessions provide the right amount of movement, warmth, and medication to soothe your aching joints.

 Exercise regularly: Though in the present condition, you may want to avoid exercise.
 As your joints become stiff in winter, it is important to make a practice of moving about regularly.
 You can develop an indoor exercise regimen, which will reduce the friction between the joints and keep them supple

-Check your Shoes: It is important that you wear the right size shoe.
+Check your Shoes: You must wear the right size shoe.
 A wrong fit in all likelihood would aggravate your pain.

-For those agonizing joint pains, get in touch with PORTEA physiotherapy.
-Relieve your pain, that too, in the comfort of your home.
+For those agonizing joint pains, get in touch with Expert.